cminyard/linux-ipmi/Documentation/watchdog/watchdog-kernel-api.rst

-  If set, the infrastructure will send heartbeats to the watchdog driver if 'timeout' is larger than max_hw_heartbeat_ms, unless WDOG_ACTIVE is set and userspace failed to send a heartbeat for at least 'timeout' seconds. max_hw_heartbeat_ms must be set if a driver does not implement the stop function.
+  If set, the infrastructure will send heartbeats to the watchdog driver if 'timeout' is larger than max_hw_heartbeat_ms, unless WDOG_ACTIVE is set and userspace failed to send a heartbeat for at least 'timeout' time. max_hw_heartbeat_ms must be set if a driver does not implement the stop function.
 * reboot_nb: notifier block that is registered for reboot notifications, for internal use only.
 If the driver calls watchdog_stop_on_reboot, watchdog core